OpenEvalProject/evals/manuscripts/elife-83690/v2/manuscript.md

 Another strength of our approach is its interpretability.
 The B. longum engraftment analysis provides us with an example motivation, which would be to identify other partner microbes that could improve the responsiveness to the engraftment of a target probiotic.
 In this instance, we demonstrate how this might be done by quantifying the impact of five high-abundance microbes on B. longum engraftment.
 We see, for example, that B. adolescentis has a negative impact on B. longum engraftment (simulated knock-outs increased engraftment score), while F. prausnitzii has a positive impact on B. longum engraftment.
 Although time consuming, a complete set of simulated knock-out experiments is is readily possible using our method, which could identify the largest positive and negative relationships between specific taxa and B. longum engraftment.

-Inspecting the sensitivity of our method’s engraftment score revealed that it is very sensitive to the individual interaction parameters βlk but quite robust to changes in hyperparameters.
+Inspecting the sensitivity of our method’s engraftment score revealed that it is very sensitive to the individual interaction parameters $\beta_{lk}$ but quite robust to changes in hyperparameters.
 This suggests that the method is sensitive to the interactions between microbes, while robust to changes in computational and environmental parameters.
 It also suggests that individual interactions between microorganisms can have an out-sized impact on the downstream composition of a microbial community.
 This is consistent with the idea that probiotics may have a role in treating human disease by reorganizing the microbiome through the addition of one or a few species.

 Lastly, we note that we have previously shown that species-species interaction modeling, i.e., models built from interactions between microbes, do not capture the complexities of microbial community dynamics that emerge as communities change in composition (Brunner and Chia, 2019).
 Here, we mitigate this shortcoming by determining interaction parameters from pairwise models under specific metabolic conditions, providing limited environmental context to our method.
 However, it is unlikely that these interactions remain constant as the microbial community manipulates its environment.
 We conjecture that prediction can be improved by accounting for changes in microbial interaction as the environment changes.
 In upcoming work (Brunner et al., 2023), we demonstrate that dynamic FBA implies that a microbial community behaves according to a discrete sequence of interaction networks over time.
 Incorporating this dynamic behavior may improve prediction with only a modest increase in model complexity, as long as this sequence of networks can be efficiently determined.